ufakz/ufakz/README.md

 * ✉️	Contact me at [contactumarfaruk@gmail.com](mailto:contactumarfaruk@gmail.com)
 * 🧠	Diving deeper into AI & Intelligent Systems @[EDISS](https://master-ediss.eu)
 * 👨🏽‍💻	Committed to being Full-Stack (any idea to product)
-* 🤝	Open to collaborating on exciting and challenging projects with meaningful impact
+* 🤝	Open to collaborating on exciting and challenging projects
 * ⚡	AI, IoT and Robotics explorer

 ### Socials